 - A multi-channel approach is best when pitching mobile coupons and offers

-- Text messaging is in a dead heat with email for communications preference according to consumers
+- Text message marketing is in a dead heat with email for communications preference according to consumers

-- Text messages are powerful in building marketing lists
+- Text message marketing is powerful in building marketing lists